Ria424/developers-animatesdk-docs/Document_object/Document33.md

 #### Usage

-document.close([bPromptToSaveChanges])
+Document.close([bPromptToSaveChanges])

 #### Parameters

-**bPromptToSaveChanges** `boolean`; A boolean value that, when set to true, causes the method to prompt the user with a dialog box if there are unsaved changes in the document.
+**bPromptToSaveChanges** `boolean?true`; A boolean value that, when set to true, causes the method to prompt the user with a dialog box if there are unsaved changes in the document.
 If *bPromptToSaveChanges* is set to false, the user is not prompted to save any changed documents.
 The default value is true.
 This parameter is optional.

 #### Returns